Local Diffusion Models and Phases of Data Distributions: Relation to Phases of Mixed States

-\emph{Phases of mixed states and local quantum diffusion models.---} The technique of local diffusion models and the definition of phases for data distributions is inspired by the very recent study of Lindbladian local reversibility and mix-state phases in open quantum systems \cite{sang_statbility_2025}.
-Unsurprisingly, we can build a deeper connection between the classical local reversibility of data distributions and the quantum local reversibility of mixed states.
-This connection can be utilized to construct a quantum version of diffusion models.
+The technique of local diffusion models and the definition of phases for data distributions is inspired by the very recent study of Lindbladian local reversibility and mix-state phases in open quantum systems \cite{sang_statbility_2025}, which we introduce in this section.